 Eiskaffee

 After High Point Creamery co-owner Chad Stutz tasted eiskaffee—a German-style ice cream, coffee, and whipped cream concoction—in Munich, he was motivated to introduce Denverites to the treat.
-That’s why he and his wife, Erika Thomas, opened a creamery of the same name inside Capitol Hill’s 11th Avenue Hostel in June.
-(They also have a nine-month-old stall in Greenwood Village’s Grange Hall.)
+That’s why he and his wife, Erika Thomas, opened a creamery of the same name three years ago inside Capitol Hill’s 11th Avenue Hostel, where they’ve been slinging triple scoops and caffeinated bevvies ever since.

 Eiskaffee’s cold brew and ice cream float.
 Photo courtesy of Eiskaffee